antoniosmata/ToDoListApp/README.md

 <!-- Future -->
 ## Future Updates

-In the future, I would like users to be able to add due dates and sort better by to be completed, in progress, and done.
+In the future, I would like users to:
+- add due dates to tasks
+- sort better by to be completed, in progress, and done.
-I would also like to add password reset functionality.
+- reset their passwords

-When hovering over the cards in the dashboard, I would like to play with the color scheme there more as well.
+Also, when hovering over the cards in the dashboard, I would like to play with the color scheme there more as well.
 I would like to add a calendar page to visually display due dates.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>